ProgramaPHP/OrionChat/README.md

 # Some Observations
 ### About images/videos/PDFs
-When you upload an image, video, or PDF to Orion Chat, it isn’t stored locally.
+When you upload an image, video, or PDF to OrionChat, it isn’t stored locally.
 You’ll need to re-upload it each time you want the AI to use it as context.
 Otherwise, asking about it may cause the AI to hallucinate.